In 'Hazardous' Delhi air, Mushtaq Ali T20's knock-out rounds start tomorrow | Sports-Games

 But having earned a national India call-up for the T20 series against New Zealand, Maharashtra will miss his services.

+''Initially while declaring the team, Ruturaj Gaikwad was captain and Rahul Tripathi his deputy.
+Tripathi could not travel with the team in league matches due to injury.
+After reaching knock-out stage, Tripathi joined the team,'' a release from Maharashtra Cricket Assocoaion said. ''He (Tripathi) was supposed to lead the team.
+But he requested the selectors that he wanted to concentrate on his batting and relieve him from captaincy for at least this tournament.

-In his absence, senior players Kedar Jadhav and current vice-captain Naushad Shaikh will have to shoulder responsibility if the side has to score or chase big.
+''So Naushad Shaikh who was vice-captain to Ruturaj Gaikwad (during league stage) in the absence of Rahul Tripathi was named captain of the team.''
+Tripathi's return will surely help Maharashtra, who had won the T20 domestic championship 10 years back.
+With Ruturaj not available, the trio of Tripathi, Naushad and another senior player Kedar Jadhav will have to shoulder responsibility if the side has to score or chase big.

-Kedar has exactly not been among heavy runs and comes Tuesday, he would like to take on the Vidarbha attack with gusto and help his team advance to the last eight.
+Kedar has exactly not been among heavy runs and come Tuesday, he would like to take on the Vidarbha attack with gusto and help his team advance to the last eight.

 Naushad, who is an aggressive batter and can take any attack to cleansers on his day, would need to come good at the ‘Kotla’.
 However, the duo would need support from other batters.